 What’s important to understand is that a daily protein intake of 3.3 g/kg isn’t likely to help you build more muscle than a daily protein intake of 1.8–2.6 g/kg.
 What the higher number can do is help you minimize the fat gains you’ll most likely experience if you eat above maintenance in order to gain (muscle) weight.

 Athletes and active adults can minimize fat gain when overfeeding by increasing protein intake to upward of 3.3 g/kg (1.5 g/lb).

-More protein helps preserve lean mass in dieters, especially lean dieters.
+High protein intakes help preserve lean mass in dieters, especially lean dieters.
 An early review concluded that, to optimize body composition, dieting athletes should consume 1.8–2.7 g/kg.
 Later studies have argued that, to minimize lean-mass loss, dieting athletes should consume 2.3–3.1 g/kg (closer to the higher end of the range as leanness and caloric deficit increase).
 This latter recommendation has been upheld by the International Society of Sports Nutrition and by a review article on bodybuilding contest preparation.

-Considering the health risks associated with overweightness and obesity, it is also noteworthy that eating a diet higher in protein (27% vs. 18% of calories) significantly reduces several cardiometabolic risk factors, including waist circumference, blood pressure, triglycerides, and fasting insulin, while also increasing HDL-C and satiety.
+Considering the health risks associated with overweightness and obesity, it is also noteworthy that eating a diet higher in protein (27% vs. 18% of calories) significantly reduces several cardiometabolic risk factors, including waist circumference, blood pressure, and triglycerides, while also increasing satiety.
 These effects are small, however, and likely dependent on the amount of body fat one loses.